Updated on December 19, 2024

 AD also offers more protocols than just LDAP while OpenLDAP is LDAP-exclusive.
 Multi-protocol directory services are growing in popularity as networks expand and disperse; companies need to authenticate users to a higher number and wider variety of resources, and different resources tend to work best with different protocols.

-In environments with heavy reliance on cloud apps, SAML and SSO solutions are better suited.
-In this case, both AD and OpenLDAP require an additional identity and access management tool.
+In environments with heavy reliance on cloud apps, SAML, OIDC, and SSO solutions are better suited.
+In this case, both AD and OpenLDAP require an additional IAM management tool.

 Ideally, an IAM tool or directory service should be able to authenticate and authorize users to all their IT resources, wherever they are (including the cloud), using whichever protocol best suits the task.
 This is one area where both OpenLDAP and AD fall short.